johncyprus/jest-enzyme-mini-sprint/README.md

 After you've examined the following above, start by navigating to `/src/components/ImageList.test.js`.

 The **setup** function is a helper function that we build for each test file.
-Its purpose is to return a rendered copy of a component that we pass into it.
+Its purpose is to return a rendered copy of a component.

-These copies can be shallow render or a full DOM render depending on whether you call **shallow** or **mount**.
-More info about it [here](https://enzymejs.github.io/enzyme/docs/api/shallow.html).
+These copies can be a shallow render or a full DOM render depending on whether you call **shallow** or **mount**.
+More information about this can be found [here](https://blog.usejournal.com/testing-with-jest-and-enzyme-in-react-part-4-shallow-vs-mount-in-enzyme-d60cad73f85c).
 The way we build **setup** can vary between files, depending on what you need to render the component with.

 - Example 1: ImageList's setup() will return a shallow render that uses made-up default props.
-- Example 2: SearchBar's setup() will return a shallow render that accepts some props as an parameter that we choose.
+- Example 2: SearchBar's setup() will return a shallow render that accepts some props as a parameter.

-Once you have a general understanding of the skeleton code in the test file, you can start experimenting with Jest & Enzyme's various methods to assert the behavior that **test()** is asking for.
+Once you have a general understanding of the skeleton code in ImageList's test file, you can start experimenting with Jest & Enzyme's various methods to assert the behavior that **test()** is requesting.

 ## Testing Render

 To test if an element or a component exists, we can use **wrapper.find** to search the component for a specific attribute.
 Our helper function **findByTestAttr** uses the Enzyme find method to more accurately select elements from the wrapper.
-Testing its existence then is as simple as making sure it has a length of 1.
+Testing its existence then is as simple as making sure it has a length of 1 or by using **.exists()**.

 ## Testing State